NOLab/Webpage/research.md

 ## Expansion Microscopy
 [Kate](https://nolab.github.io/Webpage/alumni.html) is currently trying to adapt the [U-EXM protocol](https://www.nature.com/articles/s41592-018-0238-1) for Haloferax Volcanii.

-## Exptended Depth-of-Field Imaging
+## Extended Depth-of-Field Imaging
-I am interrested in different approaches to control the depth-of-field, both on the illumination side and detection side.
+I am interested in different approaches to control the depth-of-field, both on the illumination side and detection side.

 # References: